swiftlang/swift-evolution/proposals/0314-async-stream.md

     }

     /// Resume the task awaiting the next iteration point by having it return
-    /// nomally from its suspension point.
+    /// normally from its suspension point.
 Buffer the value if nothing is awaiting
     /// the iterator.
     ///
     /// - Parameter value: The value to yield from the continuation.